top of page

 About the Author

-"I was born in Beirut in 1958, and have been photographing my life and adventures since I took one of the first photography courses within an art curriculum ever offered in a High School in the US in 1975.
-Photography has been my companion throughout my many careers, including that of a Flight Attendant for TWA, a Marketing Manager for Eastman Kodak Company, where I had the distinction of being the first digital photographer ever, and a world famous DJ on the 107th floor of the World Trade Center.
+Born in Beirut in 1958, Samaha has been photographing his life since he took one of the first photography courses ever offered in a High School Art curriculum in the US in 1975.
+Photography has been Samaha’s companion throughout his many careers, including that of a Flight Attendant for TWA, a Marketing Manager for Eastman Kodak Company, (where he had the distinction of being the first digital photographer ever), and a world famous DJ on the 107th floor of the World Trade Center.

 $35.00Price